romeerez/rake-db.js/README.md

 Can create, drop, migrate and rollback database, and can generate migrations.

-Allows to set an option so all columns, indices and foreign keys names will be generated with camelCase naming.
+Has an option to generate names of columns, indices and foreign keys in camelCase.

 ## Get started

-I'll use `yarn` in this doc, hope you don't mind, of course you can use `npm run` instead, or `pnpm`.

 Add a script into `package.json`:
 ```json